A journey back to life: Woodring reclaims life through faith and photographs

 Her funniest experience with a camera was when her daughter ran over her foot while taking a photo.
 She had jumped out of the car to get a shot in Banner Elk when her daughter was startled and pulled forward to avoid another vehicle.
 Her foot survived the ordeal without any broken bones.

-In the past few years she has had to learn fundamentals such as manual shooting with the exposure triangle and working with RAW files as she has progressed her photography skills.
+In the past few years she has had to learn fundamentals like manual shooting with the exposure triangle and working with RAW files as she has progressed her photography skills.

 Her work can be seen throughout the High Country.
 A number of ARHS offices in the area have her prints on the walls, and she prays when an installation is made in a medical practice that the images will help bring people comfort and healing.
 She is installed in some locations in Tennessee, Fred’s Mercantile in Beech Mountain and Main Street Gallery in Blowing Rock.